Set up test impact analysis Beta

 -

-Check the job was successful and analyzed all tests.
-A successful analysis run will output "Found n files impacting tests" for each test atom.
+Check that the job was successful and analyzed all test atoms.
+A successful analysis run outputs "Found n files impacting tests" for each test atom.

 -

 Modify a source file that appears in the impact data, then push.
-Only the tests that cover the modified file are selected to run.
-Look for the "Selecting tests…" output in the job to confirm the correct tests are selected and the reason for selection.
+Only the test atoms that cover the modified file are selected to run.
+Look for the "Selecting tests…" output in the job to confirm the correct test atoms are selected and the reason for selection.

 Test impact analysis is now set up for your test suite.
-Feature branches will run the tests impacted by code changes, and your default branch will first run all tests and then analyze the tests impacted by code changes.
+Feature branches run the test atoms impacted by code changes, and your default branch runs all tests while also updating impact data.

-Other options are available if these defaults do not suit your project.
-See the Common setup examples section for more information.
+If these defaults do not suit your project, see the Common Setup Examples section for alternative configurations.

 Next steps